-During the development of my hackathon, I read a lot about potential technological challenges, that would be also be fun and educational.
+During the development of my hackathon, I read a lot about potential technological challenges that would also be fun and educational.

 A really cool concept I stumbled upon is called steganography 👾